stefanofa/awesome/TOPICS.md

 *   [emilkowalski/sonner](https://github.com/emilkowalski/sonner) - An opinionated toast component for React.

 *   [iamhosseindhv/notistack](https://github.com/iamhosseindhv/notistack) - Highly customizable notification snackbars (toasts) that can be stacked on top of each other

-*   [novuhq/novu](https://github.com/novuhq/novu) - The open-source communication infrastructure for agents and products

 ## toast